adanttmm/Job-landing-use-case/Answers.md

 ----------------------------------------
 ## Challenge 5

-- First I would go after the restaurants that have logged data before but stopped, prioritizing the ones that use to do better than average.
+- First I would go after the restaurants that have logged data before but stopped, prioritizing the ones that used to do better than average.
 This is an opportunity of 20 out of 39 restaurants which haven't logged data since Apr'17.
 It's important to see what can be done with this customers, since usually retaining is cheaper and more effective than bringing new ones, and looking at the average forecasted per day, and the average visits on holidays of the top restaurants, recovering just one out of this would greatly improve results:

 |Restaurant ID|Last date|
 |---|--------|